ericoporto/ags-manual-wiki/FAQ.md

 ---

+**Q. How do I make a main menu for my game?**

+A. There are various ways to do this, depending on how do you want your menu to work, but in general there's no dedicated "menu screen" feature in AGS, so you have to use any combination of common items.
+You could begin with creating a new room, assign a plain coloured background, and place objects to act like menu options.
+Or you could create a GUI with buttons.
+But you also may do a full scene with animating objects, characters and minigames, and force player to solve a puzzle in order to start a "real" game.

+---

+**Q. Can I hide player character in particular room (main menu, intro, credits screen)?**

+A. Open your room in the Room Editor and set its "ShowPlayerCharacter" property to "False".<br>
+If you want to hide player character only for some time, you may set Transparency to "100", or just move him/her out of the room, for example, by assigning x position to a large negative value.

+---

 **Q. The character isn't drawn behind my walk-behind areas!**

 A. You need to define the baseline for these areas, baselines determine the order things (characters, objects and walk-behinds) are arranged in the room.

+---

+**Q. There's a bunch of script commands I need to execute on several events, is there a way to not copy/paste same 5 (20, 50, 100) lines everywhere I need them?**

+A. Sure, create your own custom function in script, put these commands there, and call this functions each time you want these commands executed.
+Refer to [Scripting Tutorial](ScriptingTutorialPart2#your-own-functions) for more on this subject.

 ---